-So you've got yourself a lovely new Nintendo Switch or Switch Lite and don't know how to even begin setting it up?
+So you've got yourself a lovely new Nintendo Switch, Switch OLED or Switch Lite and don't know how to even begin setting it up?
 You've come to the right place!

 In this beginner's guide, we're going to break down all of the things you should do first to help you get set up.
-That includes setting up a bunch of new accounts, getting the settings right and grabbing any essential accessories to help get the most out of your shiny new Switch or Switch Lite.
+That includes setting up a bunch of new accounts, getting the settings right and grabbing any essential accessories to help get the most out of your shiny new Switch, Switch Lite or Switch OLED Model.

 Create a user profile